To expand and collapse the navigation please click on the headings

 |

-St Peters church, Edgmond, NewportCommemorative lead plaque in St Peter's church, to R Bayley and I Goodall - churchwardens.
+St Peters church, Edgmond, near NewportCommemorative lead plaque in St Peter's church, to R Bayley and I Goodall - churchwardens.
 1783.
 Worked by T Brown plumber.
 Image 2008. |

 |